 At that meeting you will review reinstatement guidelines, policies, and expectations.
 Begin exploring a holistic plan for maintaining your health and well-being when you return to Wash U., that will also help you identify supportive resources both on and/or off campus.

 Step 2.
-Documentation of fitness to return
+Documentation of Readiness to Return

 • MLOA Reinstatement Request Form for your respective school of program

-• Return from MLOA Personal Statement in pdf format
+• Complete the MLOA Personal Statement

 • Provider documentation must be in English and/or on letterhead and translated by a licensed professional translation service